How BathSelect Supported Groundbreaking Research on Sensor Faucet Technology

 Today’s touchless or sensor faucets have motion detection apparatuses like an infrared or electric capacitive field sensor, which allow the user to engage the water without touching the faucet.
 From the overview of sensor faucets, the advantages are numerous…

-- Conservation of water factors: Reduction of water flow leads to conservation.
+Conservation of water factors Conservation of water factors: Reduction of water flow leads to conservation.

-- Enhanced hygiene: The elimination of directly touching the faucet reduces exposure to unclean surfaces.
+Enhanced hygiene Enhanced hygiene: The elimination of directly touching the faucet reduces exposure to unclean surfaces.

-- Energy efficient: especially when combined with built-in mechanisms for temperature control, reduces energy wastage.
+Energy efficient Energy efficient: especially when combined with built-in mechanisms for temperature control, reduces energy wastage.

 A Sustainability Journal, 2021—Water Usage in Public Restrooms noted 32% savings in water use with the implementation of touchless faucets in public restrooms.